-Spiritual counselling is a holistic approach which uses your yoga practice as the starting point for creating a life of optimal wellbeing, fulfillment and thriving.
+Spiritual counseling is a holistic approach which uses your yoga practice as the starting point for creating a life of optimal wellbeing, fulfillment and thriving.
 I believe that a dedicated and consistent yoga practice can enhance every aspect of your life and empower you to create the life you want to live.
 You do this by using the lens of yoga as a filter to approach your life in order to gain insight into your habitual patterns and tendencies, thus gaining deeper self-knowledge and understanding.
 Asana practice, pranayama (breathing techniques), yoga nidra, meditation and mantra are among the tools we will use to guide your journey.

 The path of self-enquiry is called svadhyaya in the yoga tradition and historically was an important component of yoga practice.
 According to traditional teachings, to understand the world around us we must understand ourselves; we gain access to the macro by penetrating the micro.
 Yogis of age understood that we cannot rely on outer circumstances for our sense of self.
 Given the uncertainty and unpredictability of the world around us, we must anchor ourselves from within.